ml-jku/DeepRC/README.md

 ```

 ## Usage
+Can't wait?
+Examples are here: ```deeprc/examples/```

 ### Training DeepRC on pre-defined datasets
 You can train a DeepRC model on the pre-defined datasets of the DeepRC paper
-using one of the Python files in folder `deeprc/examples`.
+using one of the Python files in folder `deeprc/examples/examples_from_paper`.
-The datasets will be downloaded automatically.
+The datasets will be downloaded automatically (please only download them once and then reuse the downloaded versions).

 You can use `tensorboard --logdir [results_directory] --port=6060` and
 open `http://localhost:6060/` in your web-browser to view the performance.